V. R. Parton

+Life

 Parton's early education stemmed from his father's schools, where he also assisted.
 Parton's father was principal of Cannock Grammar School and a small international boarding school for children.
 After completing mathematics at Chester Teaching College, Parton returned to his father's school to give private instruction to older children in Latin, French, German, English, shorthand, typing, bookkeeping, and mathematics.
 In the 1920s he was left in charge of the school while his father returned to teach in state schools.
 Ill health cut short Parton's teaching career.

 In 1960 Parton moved from Cannock to Liverpool, into a terraced house near Penny Lane, and published a series of nine monographs from 1961 to 1974 (also 1975 posthumously) detailing his inventions.

-He died from emphysema at age 77 in Liverpool on 31 December 1974.
+Parton died from emphysema at age 77 in Liverpool on 31 December 1974.
 The same year, variant inventor Philip M. Cohen created the variant Parton Chess in his honour.